victorhooi/influxdb.org/source/blog/2015-06-03-InfluxDB_clustering_design.md

 Every server in the cluster keeps an in memory copy of this cluster metadata.
 Each will periodically refresh the entire metadata set to pick up any changes.
 For requests coming in, if there is a cache miss (like a database it doesn't yet know about), it will request the relevant information from the CP service.

 ### Writes - AP
 For handling reads and writes, we leverage the fact that time series data is almost always new immutable data.
 This means we can bypass conflict resolution schemes like vector clocks or pushing it out to the client.
 We favor accepting writes and reads over strong consistency.

+One caveat is that shard groups and shards are created in the CP system.
+During normal operation these will be created well ahead of the time they will have data written into them.
+However, that means that if a node is partitioned off from the CP system for too long, it won't be able to write data because it won't have the shard group definitions.

 For example, let’s take a look at what happens when a write comes in.
 Say we have a cluster of 4 servers: